Wall Street Journal defines crystalline lagoons as the most prized amenity for a real estate development

-The largest newspaper in the United States by circulation, defined crystalline lagoons as the most prized amenity that a real estate development can incorporate.
+The largest newspaper in the United States by circulation, defined its crystalline lagoons as the most prized amenity that a real estate development can incorporate.
 Also, it highlighted the sustainable characteristics of this unique technology in the world, patented in 190 countries.

 “Chrissy and Eddie Ball already enjoy plenty of amenities at their master-planned community north of Dallas—swimming at the zero-edge pool, working out at the fitness center and running and rollerblading on trails with their two children.
 But the most prized feature of all is still to come: a 5-acre, artificial lagoon ringed by white-sand beaches, with shimmering turquoise water where residents can swim, kayak and windsurf”, states the newspaper.

-The couple lives in Windsong Ranch, residential development that Crystal Lagoons is developing in Texas and which will be among the earliest projects in the U.S. to incorporate a crystal clear lagoon.
+The couple lives in Windsong Ranch, residential development that Crystal Lagoons is developing in Texas and which will be among the earliest projects in the U.S. to incorporate a crystalline lagoon.

-Furthermore, when Greg Singleton, president of Metro Development Group in Tampa, the company which with Crystal Lagoons is developing 4 projects, wanted to see a crystal clear lagoon firsthand, he visited the Diamante resort in Cabo San Lucas, Mexico.
+Furthermore, when Greg Singleton, president of Metro Development Group in Tampa, the company which with Crystal Lagoons is developing 4 projects, wanted to see a crystalline lagoon firsthand, he visited the Diamante resort in Cabo San Lucas, Mexico.
 There, a 10-acre lagoon is surrounded by properties including four-bedroom hacienda-style villas with courtyards and infinity pools, starting at $2.2 million.

 “Wow, this is incredible,” he recalled thinking when he first saw the lagoon.
 “When you see it live, you get a better sense of the scale, the pop of the color.”
 Wading in felt “like swimming in bottled water,” said Mr. Singleton.

 One of his company’s projects—Epperson, a master-planned community in Florida— is expected to be the first in the U.S. to debut a Crystal Lagoon.
-The 7.5-acre crystal clear lagoon will open in February 2018.
+The 7.5-acre crystalline lagoon will open in February 2018.